Pure Recruitment Group Ltd

 Direct Digital Marketing

-We will use and process your data to send you direct marketing about:
+We intend to use and process your email address and telephone number to send you direct marketing about:

 - events, including invitations to seminars/webinars and/or networking events;

 - insights, relating to the recruitment market, the sectors in which we operate and/or areas in which we deem are in your interest to receive;

 - invitations to participate in market research and surveys, for example salary surveys;

 - for candidates, new job opportunities which may be of interest to you; or

 - news and information about Pure,

 but we may not so use your personal data for direct marketing purpose unless we have received your consent to receive these communications.